evan-moon/slack-to-mattermost/README.md

-# Slack emoji to Mattermost 📦
+# Slack to Mattermost 📦
 Small script to move Slack emojis to Mattermost.

 ## Installation